-Here, Respondent's staff sold cigarettes or smokeless tobacco to a minor or minors on two separate occasions; specifically, May 15, 2012, and December 17, 2012.
-In addition, Respondent's staff did not check the photographic identification of the tobacco purchasers prior to the December 17, 2012, transaction as required by the regulations.
 Respondent's actions and omissions on two occasions at the same retail outlet constitute violations of law for which a civil money penalty is merited.
-Accordingly, I find that a civil money penalty of \$500 is permissible under 21 C.F.R. § 17.2 and order one imposed.
+Accordingly, I find that a civil money penalty of \$250 is permissible under 21 C.F.R. § 17.2 and order one imposed.

-/s/

-Steven T. Kessel Administrative Law Judge
+\frac{/s/}{Steven T. Kessel} Administrative Law Judge